Dharamshala Municipal Corporation

 Dharamshala Municipal Corporation (DMC) is the municipal corporation of Dharamshala District Kangra in Himachal Pradesh, and is the chief nodal agency for the administration of the city.
 Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
 Dharamshala Municipal Corporation is headed by Mayor of city and governed by Commissioner.
 Dharamshala Municipal Corporation has been formed with functions to improve the infrastructure of town.

 Overview

 Dharamshala Municipal Corporation was formed to improve the infrastructure of the town as per the needs of local population.

 Dharamshala Municipal Corporation has been categorised into wards and each ward is headed by councillor for which elections are held every 5 years.

-Dharamshala Municipal Corporation is governed by mayor Devinder Singh Jaggi and administered by Municipal Commissioner Pradeep Kumar Thakur.
+Dharamshala Municipal Corporation is governed by Mayor Shamsher Singh Nehria and administered by Municipal Commissioner Zaffar Iqbal, IAS.

 Revenue sources

 The following are the income sources for the corporation from the Central and State Government.